Oldest McDonald's restaurant

-The oldest McDonald's restaurant is a drive-up hamburger stand at 10207 Lakewood Boulevard at Florence Avenue in Downey, California, United States.
+The oldest McDonald's restaurant is a walk-up serving stand outlet at 10207 Lakewood Boulevard at Florence Avenue in Downey, California, United States.
 Opened on August 18, 1953, it is the third McDonald's restaurant outlet to be opened and is the second restaurant franchised by Richard and Maurice McDonald, before the involvement of Ray Kroc in the company.
 The outlet still retains the original, standardized Golden Arches façade design and is one of Downey's main tourist attractions.
 Along with its sign, it was deemed eligible for addition to the National Register of Historic Places in 1984, although it was not added at the time because the owner objected.

 The site of the first McDonald's restaurant in San Bernardino, California, is now occupied by an outlet that is the de facto headquarters of the Juan Pollo chicken restaurant chain, with an unofficial museum nearby.

 History

 The original owners of the Downey, California, McDonald's were Roger Williams, the brother-in-law of McDonald's first franchisee Neil Fox, and his business partner Bud Landon.
 Williams and Fox worked for Occidental Petroleum and used their expertise in siting Occidental gasoline stations in choosing the location.
 Like the McDonald brothers' other franchisees, they were required to use Stanley Clark Meston's design.

 The purchase of the chain from the McDonald brothers by Ray Kroc did not affect the Downey restaurant, as it was franchised under an agreement with the McDonald brothers, not with Kroc's company McDonald's Systems, Inc., which later became McDonald's Corporation.
 As a result, the restaurant was not subject to the modernization requirements that McDonald's Corporation placed on its franchisees.
 Its menu came to differ from that of other McDonald's restaurants, and lacked items such as the Big Mac that were developed by the corporation.
 In part due to these differences, as well as a corporate McDonald's opening in the mid-1970s less than half a mile away, the restaurant suffered from poor sales, and was eventually acquired by McDonald's Corporation in 1990, when it was the only remaining McDonald's that was independent of the chain.

-With low sales, damage from the 1994 Northridge earthquake, and the lack of a drive-up window and indoor seating, the restaurant was closed, and McDonald's planned to demolish it and incorporate some of its features in a modern "retro" restaurant nearby.
+With low sales, damage from the 1994 Northridge earthquake, and the lack of a drive-thru window and indoor seating, the restaurant was closed, and McDonald's planned to demolish it and incorporate some of its features in a modern "retro" restaurant nearby.
 However, it was listed on the National Trust for Historic Preservation's 1994 list of the 11 Most Endangered Historic Places.
 With both the public and preservationists demanding the restaurant be saved, McDonald's spent two years restoring the restaurant and reopened it.
 The restaurant now features an adjacent museum and gift shop housed in a replica of the original McDonald's location in San Bernardino.
 A drive-thru window was later added in 2016.